-Unity's built-in physics engine is ready for you to hook into it, but it will ignore your Game Objects unless you opt in by adding a component like Rigidbody to your Game Object.
-Rigidbody is so-named to differentiate it from soft body dynamics, which are calculations that actually distort and deform your meshes.
-Soft bodies like cloth are partially supported in Unity 3, after numerous developers requested the feature.
-You can view and vote on upcoming Unity features here: http://feedback.unity3d.com/forums/15792-unity.
+Unity's built-in physics engine is ready for you to hook into it, but it will ignore your game objects unless you opt to add a component like Rigidbody to your game object.
+The Rigidbody component is so-named to differentiate it from soft body dynamics, which are calculations that actually distort and deform your meshes.